 From Taipei to Tainan

-Most international travellers will be coming from Taipei (台北) since the majority of international flights flying into Taipei Taoyuan International Airport.
+Most international travellers will be coming from Taipei (台北) since the majority of international flights fly into Taipei Taoyuan International Airport.

 Below is a sample route from Taipei which the journey includes Taiwan High-Speed Railway (HSR) and Taiwan Railways Administration (TRA) local train.